 At Iowa State, learning communities are small groups of students who generally take one, two, or three courses together.
 They also may live in the same residence hall.

-As a student in the Department of Electrical and Computer Engineering, you can participate in the Computer Engineering Learning Community, Electrical Engineering Learning Community, or the Women in Science and Engineering Learning Community.
+As a student in the Department of Electrical and Computer Engineering, you can participate in the Computer & Cyber Security Engineering Learning Community, Electrical Engineering Learning Community, or the Women in Science and Engineering Learning Community.

 Electrical Engineering Learning Community